 \section{Conclusions}

-These results are in agreement with the recent estimate of \cite{liu2023hubble}, and also \cite{napier2023hubble}.
-These two works and the present paper show that the Hubble constant must lay in the $60-80$km s$^{-1}$ Mpc$^{-1}$ range.
-The uncertainty in $H_0$ can be reduced in the future with deeper observations of this cluster, that reveal more lensed galaxies and their corresponding redshifts.
-This would take advantage of lensing by galaxy clusters, which typically can have over an order magnitude more lensing constraints than classic galaxy-QSO lensing.
-Also, future observations of lensed SNe in galaxy clusters will provide competitive constraints on $H_0$, similar to those obtained with SN Refsdal \citep[][]{Vega2018,Kelly2023}, or SN H0pe \cite{Frye2023}.
+These results are in agreement with recent estimates reported in \citet{liu2023hubble} and \citet{napier2023hubble}.
+The present paper, along with these two works, show that the Hubble constant must lie in the $60-80$ km s$^{-1}$ Mpc$^{-1}$ range.
+The uncertainty in $H_0$ can be reduced in the future with deeper observations of this cluster, which would reveal more lensed galaxies and their corresponding redshifts.
+This would take advantage of lensing by galaxy clusters, which typically can have over an order of magnitude more lensing constraints than classic galaxy-QSO lensing.
+Also, future observations of lensed SNe in galaxy clusters will provide competitive constraints on $H_0$, similar to those obtained with SN Refsdal \citep[][]{Vega2018,Kelly2023}, or SN H0pe \citep{Frye2023}.

-To conclude, our results do not show any tension with the most precise results of $H_0$, nor in the early universe (e.g. CMB by the \cite{2020plank}, \cite{collaboration2020planck}) and nor in the late universe (e.g., SNe Ia SH0ES by \cite{riess2022comprehensive}; Large Magellanic Cloud cepheid standards by \cite{riess2019large}), although this is largely due to the lens model uncertainties.
-However, there exists a tension between these 2 groups of results, and there is a chance that the tension might be fictitious (e.g., effects of the selection of the SNe Ia) or real, in which case a modified cosmological model would be required (e.g., \cite{dainotti2021hubble}).